javidsho/LightHTTP/README.md

 - Create a new instance of `LightHttpServer`.
 - Set up prefixes to listen to.
 You can access the `HttpListener` instance via the `LightHttpServer.Listener` property.
 - Register your handlers.
 Handlers can be registered by any of the `Handles*` extension methods on the `LightHttpServer` instance.
-- Notice that handles are executed with the same order as registered.
+- Notice that handlers are executed with the same order as registered.
 The first handler that accepts the path will be executed.

 ## Example